- Interim results are expected by the end of 2013 -

 medical needs or with advantages over currently available therapies.

-BioLineRx’s current portfolio consists of seven clinical stage
+BioLineRx’s current portfolio consists of six clinical stage candidates:

-candidates: BL-1040, for prevention of pathological cardiac remodeling
+BL-1040, for prevention of pathological cardiac remodeling following a

 BioLineRx’s business model is based on acquiring molecules mainly from